yeefantan/ResNet-101T-for-HCR/README.md

 ## Requirements
-The code is written in Python and requires Tensorflow.
+The code is written in Python and requires Tensorflow and Pytorch.
 You may install the requirements as follows:
 ```
 pip install -r requirements.txt
 ```